edfactor/encyclo-mapoli/src/services/README.md

     - Install the "ASP.net and web development", "Azure" workload, and ".NET desktop development" workloads
     - If VS requires any additional workloads or packages, you will be prompted at startup.

+1.1.
+OPTIONAL: JetBrains Rider 2024.3.2 or higher installed - https://www.jetbrains.com/rider/
-2. OPTIONAL - Latest version of Chrome web browser - https://www.google.com/chrome/
+3. OPTIONAL - Latest version of Chrome web browser - https://www.google.com/chrome/

 ### Build and Test